blasiusneri/GithubExplorer/README.md

 //MODULARIZED - 2.01 create base application and extend this to AppComponent open class BaseApplication : MultiDexApplication()

-//MODULARIZED - 2.02 Create BaseComponent
+//MODULARIZED - 2.02.1 Create BaseComponent
-interface BaseComponent : AndroidInjector<BaseApplication> {
+interface BaseComponent : AndroidInjector<BaseApplication>

+//MODULARIZED - 2.02.2 Create BaseScope
+@Scope
+@Documented
+@Retention(AnnotationRetention.RUNTIME)
+annotation class BaseScope

+//MODULARIZED - 2.02.3 change ApplicationScope to BaseScope in NetworkModule in all places

+//MODULARIZED - 2.02.4 add BaseScope in BaseComponent

 @Module
 //MODULARIZED - 2.03 Move NetworkModule to base but keep the GithubService Provider in app module, so create new GithubServiceModule.kt for GithubService Provider